florian-ariasu/florian-ariasu/README.md

-Final-year Computer Science and Information Technology student with hands-on experience across software engineering, applied AI, and hardware integration.
-Attentive to repository structure, documentation, and tooling — with a consistent habit of maintaining well-organised, well-documented projects.
-Seeking a role in **technical support, system reliability, or customer engineering**.
+Final-year Computer Science and Information Technology student, building at the intersection of software engineering, applied AI, and hardware integration.
+I care about the craft around the code — structured repositories, clean documentation, and consistent standards across every project I ship.
 ---

 ## Relevant Projects